silphid/silphid.unity/pages/commons/overview.md

 ---
-title: Silphid.Commons
+title: Commons
 keywords:
 last_updated:
 tags: []
 summary:
 sidebar: main
 folder: commons
-permalink: /commons/overview
+permalink: /commons
 ---

-*Silphid.Commons* is a library of various helpers and extension methods for types from *.NET*, *Unity*, *UniRx*, *DOTween*, etc, that provides a concise fluent syntax for many common or more complex operations.
+*Commons* is a library of various helpers and extension methods for types from *.NET*, *Unity*, *UniRx*, *DOTween*, etc, that provides a concise fluent syntax for many common or more complex operations.
 This is where I put everything I feel is missing from the APIs I use everyday.

 ## Features